manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-manage-pdb/provision-pdb/provision-pdb.md

     The PDB Creation page also has other options for creating a PDB.
 For this task, ignore the other options.

 1. Oracle Enterprise Manager opens a Search and Select window.
+It displays all PDBs from your database instances.
 Select the source PDB that you want to clone.

 	 ![Select source PDB](./images/clone-pdb-03-select-source-pdb.png " ")